adityakmehrotra/Analyzing-Lake-Mendota-in-the-Winter/README.md

 - The data set I am using summarizes the raw data with a single row for each winter from 1855--56 through last winter, 2021--22.
     - The variable `year1` is the first year of the given winter.
     - The variable `duration` is the total number of days that Lake Mendota was closed by ice in the given winter.
 (Note: the word "winter" used here specifies a single season spanning two consecutive calendar years and does not use the endpoints from the winter solstice to the spring equinox, for example.)
+#### The data is in the 'lake-mendota-winters-2022.csv' file in this repository

 ## Question: How long does Lake Mendota freeze each winter?